-Meningococcal disease involves bacteria which can lead to purulent meningitis called meningococcal meningitis and sepsis.
-The disease is characterised by a sudden high fever, nausea, sickness, severe headaches and stiffness of the neck.
-Consciousness disorders and blood spots under the skin are alarm signs.
-In the most severe case, the disease can have fatal consequences within only a few hours.
-1 in 10 people who contract the disease die from this disease.
+Meningococcal disease involves bacteria that can lead to purulent inflammation of the cerebral membrane (meningococcal meningitis) and blood poisoning (sepsis).
+The disease is characterised by sudden high fever, nausea, vomiting, severe headache and stiffness of the neck.
+Impaired consciousness and blood spots under the skin are alarm signs.
+In the most severe cases, the disease can lead to death within just a few hours.
+The disease is fatal for 1 in 10 persons who have contracted it.

-Vaccination advice for children, adults and young people
+Vaccination advice for children, young people and adults

-There are various vaccines which work against the various strains of meningococcal disease.
-There are vaccines against meningococcal disease strains A, C, W135, Y and B.
+There are different vaccines that combat various strains of meningococcal bacteria; vaccines against meningococcal strains A, C, W135, Y and B are available.

-The vaccination schedule is dependent on the vaccine used and the aged of the person.
-Depending on the vaccine, there is a 75% to 100% level of protection against the relevant strains of meningococcal disease.
-The protection lasts for 3 years to life-long and is dependent on the type of vaccination administered.
+The vaccination schedule depends on the vaccine used and the age of the person that is vaccinated.
+Depending on the vaccine, the level of protection against the respective meningococcal strain is 75% to 100%.
+Protection can last from 3 years to the whole life and depends on the type of vaccination administered.